GregoryKimball/Samurai_2/readme.txt

 Getting Started
 --------------------------

 Welcome to Samurai 2 - a 3D sword-fighting game.
+Blog post: (https://gregorykimball.me/2014/01/15/samurai-ii/)

 This game is based on a free-motion sword-fighting concept and uses an engine based on tutorials from Rastertek (http://www.rastertek.com/tutdx10.html).

 Requires DirectX Software Development Kit.
 Tested with "DXSDK_Jun10.exe"